aiven/devportal/docs/products/mysql/howto/create-missing-primary-keys.rst

     ALTER TABLE team_membership ADD PRIMARY KEY (user_id, team_id);

 If none of the existing columns or a combination of the existing columns can not be used as the primary key, then you should add a new separate id column.
+See how to deal with it in the :ref:`Alter table error example <myslq-alter-table-error>`.

 .. code::

     ALTER TABLE mytable ADD id BIGINT PRIMARY KEY AUTO_INCREMENT;

+.. _myslq-alter-table-error:

+Example: alter table error ``innodb_online_alter_log_max_size``
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 When executing the ``ALTER TABLE`` statement for a large table, you may encounter an error like this: